antonycourtney/tabli/README.md

 ![Screenshot of Subjective Tab Manager Popup](screenshots/Subjective-screenshot.png "Subjective Tab Manager screenshot")

-The popup provides an at a glance view of all open windows and tabs.
 The popup can be used to quickly scroll through all open windows and tabs and switch to or close any open window or tab with a single click.
-The Subjective tab managers also supports saving and restoring sets of tabs ( "Bookmarked Windows" ).
+The Subjective Tab Manager also supports saving and restoring sets of tabs ( "Bookmarked Windows" ).

 ## Installation